peach-studio/rrotan/content/post/we-are-losing-at-any-time.en.md

 title = "We are losing at any time"
 +++
 We are losing at any time
-Because when we are not lost
+Because while we are not losing
-We are losing "lost"
+We are losing "losing"